dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T861: Authority must be earned through merit and respect.
+### T861: Leadership should come from earned merit and respect.

 |Support|
 |---|